tanyaofei/minecraft-fakeplayer/README.md

 + You can fully control their moving, jumping, attacking...
 What's better ?
 Make it periodical
 + Each player can configure his personal configuration

-## Requirement
+## Requirements

 + [Paper](https://papermc.io) or [Purpur](http://purpurmc.org) software
 + [CommandAPI](https://commandapi.jorel.dev) Plugin

 ## Config file
 Unlink other plugins, Fakeplayer only generates a template config file named `config.tmpl.yml`.
 You need to rename this file to `config.yml` as your configuration file.
 This approach can let you preview new content when you are upgrading it.

 ## Commands